duyuefeng0708/smart_contract/README.md

 Synthetic financial dataset (with specification provided by Hong Kong Applied Science and Technology Research Institute (ASTRI)

-# Contract function execution examples
+# Execution examples for Application I

-For private blockchain:
+### Formatting input dataset

+For a financial dataset with 128-dimensional vectors, we first extract each row as a separate file.
+The keyword inside each file is represented as

+    attribute:value

+For example, keyword 'UID:1' is built with attribute 'UID' and its value in that specific row, i.e., '1'.

+We can then put all formatted files into a folder

+### Building encrypted index

+The encrypted index is built with python file 'index.py'

+    $ python index.py <Folder>

+The built index is stored in the json file 'label.json'

+The relation between filename and file id can be found in 'fileid.txt' in <Folder>

-Store built encrypted index to the blockchain
+### Store built encrypted index to the blockchain

+We load the 'label.json' and send the encrypted index them as transactions to the blockchain via javascript file 'StoreIndex.js'

+We execute the command with the truffle suite

     $ truffle exec DSSE/StoreIndex.js

+### Generating encrypted search token

+Given a plaintext keyword input, we generate the corresponding encrypted search token

+    $ python searchtoken.py <Keyword>

+The generated search token is stored in the json file 'searchtoken.json'

-Execute encrypted search on the blockchain
+### Execute encrypted search on the blockchain

+We load the 'searchtoken.json' and send the search token them as a transaction to the blockchain via javascript file 'Search.js'

+We execute the command with the truffle suite

     $ truffle exec DSSE/Search.js

-For public blockchain :
+The search result is then presented

+# Execution examples for Application II

-Generate encrypted file index of added file(s)
+### Generate encrypted file index

+Put all formatted files into a folder

+Client generates the file index

     $ python client_democ.py <Folder>

+The index digest and set hash(es) of all added file(s) are presented in the console log, and they will then be recorded on the blockchain via contract function 'Storeindex'

+The built file index is stored as binary file 'fileindex-demo.p'

-Confirm index digest and set hash (Assume the index file is in the current directory)
+### Service peer confirms index digest and set hash(es)

+Service peer load the file 'fileindex-demo.p', and execute 'service_peer_check.py'

-    $ python service_peer_check.py
+    $ python service_peer_check.py <File>

+The computed index digest and set hash(es) of all added file(s) are presented and  recorded on the blockchain via contract function 'Storeindex'

+If client and service peer have confirmed on the same index digest and set hash(es), the process continues.
+Otherwise, the process aborts.

-Generate encrypted search token of a query keyword
+### Generate encrypted search token

+Given a query keyword, client generates the encrypted search token

     $ python searchtoken_demo.py <Keyword>

+The generated search token is presented in the console and recorded on the blockchain via contract function 'Search'

-Execute encrypted search (Assume the searchtoken is in the current directory)
+### Execute encrypted search

+Service peer loads the search token and execute search operation

-    $ python service_peer_democ.py
+    $ python service_peer_democ.py <Search Token>

-# License
-MIT
+The search result and result digest are presented on the console, and service peer will record the result digest to the blockchain via contract function 'Search'